404devt/DrawPoker/README.md

 * Guessing the correct subject of a drawing earns both the guesser and the drawer +1 point.
 * Guessing the correct drawer of a drawing lets the guesser steal 1 point from the drawer.
 * If all players correctly guess the drawer, they each steal an extra 1 point from the drawer.

 ###Winning
 After a preset number of complete rounds, the player with the most points wins.
 ##The code itself
 ###Networking Structure
+In DrawPoker, the serverside will have no GUI, and take no user input.
+Yet depending on the playing setting of the players involved, the game can be set up one of two ways.
+####Inidivual Screens
+In this mode, each player views his or her own screen to see the drawings during the guessing phase and to see the score tallies after each round.
+Each player's individual screen is also used for drawing and guessing.
+####TV Mode
+Here, a central screen (most likely a TV) will be visible to all players in the game.
+This is where the drawings during guessing phase and score modifications will appear for everyone to see.
+The players only use their individual screens for drawing and guessing.